MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-linux-logfiles.md

 In Operations Manager 2019, you must install **Microsoft.Linux.Log.Monitoring** management pack to enable Linux log file monitoring.

 >[!NOTE]
-> If OMSAgent is configured, and you try to uninstall UNIX and LINUX agent from the console, then OMS component will not be uninstalled from the agent.
+> If you have the OMS agent configured, and you try to uninstall UNIX and LINUX agent from the console, then OMS component will not be uninstalled from the agent.

 ::: moniker-end